PRACTICE DIRECTION 51O – THE ELECTRONIC WORKING PILOT SCHEME

 (d) the parties will, subject to paragraph 3.5, file documents needing to be filed through Electronic Working in accordance with this Practice Direction.

-(1) Where an original document is required by order of the court or by provision of the CPR or IR 1986 to be filed, such original document cannot be filed using Electronic Working and must instead be physically filed with the court.
+(1) Where an original document is required by order of the Court or by provision of the CPR or IR 1986 or 2016 to be filed, such original document cannot be filed using Electronic Working and must instead be physically filed with the Court.

-(2) This includes original wills which must be filed physically with the court in order for contentious probate claims to be issued.
-As a result, contentious probate claims cannot be issued using Electronic Working unless the court permits.
+(2) This includes original wills, grants of probate or evidence of testamentary documents which must be filed physically with the Court in order for contentious probate claims to be issued.
+As a result, contentious probate claims cannot be issued using Electronic Working unless the Court permits.

 5.1 Any document which is filed using Electronic Working must—

-(c) not exceed 10 (ten) megabytes or such other limit that may be specified by Her Majesty’s Courts and Tribunals Service.
+(c) not exceed 50 (fifty) megabytes or such other limit that may be specified by Her Majesty’s Courts and Tribunals Service; and

 (1) In the event that a document exceeds the maximum limit specified in paragraph 5.1(c), the party seeking to file the document shall divide the document into parts and file each part separately.

-(2) Parties can, in one filing, file up to 10 (ten) documents with each document not exceeding 10 (ten) megabytes or such other limit specified by Her Majesty’s Courts and Tribunals Service.
+(2) Parties can, in one filing, file up to 50 (fifty) documents with each document not exceeding 10 (ten) megabytes or such other limit specified by Her Majesty’s Courts and Tribunals Service.

-(3) The court may make an order to remedy an error of procedure made while using Electronic Working, in accordance with CPR rule 3.10(b).
+(2) The court may make an order to remedy an error of procedure made while using Electronic Working, in accordance with CPR 3.10(b).
+When the court makes such an order, a document filing will not fail Acceptance because of the error of procedure made.

 (2) The date and time of payment being the filing date and time, it will also be the date and time of issue for all claim forms and other originating processes submitted using Electronic Working.